 - Select appropriate destinations that match your goals, skills, and abilities and plan trip activities to match your goals, skills, and abilities.

-- Choose your equipment and clothing for comfort, safety, and Leave No Trace qualities.
+- Choose your equipment and clothing for comfort and versatility.

 - Know the weather forecast in advance

 - Understand the terrain you will be traveling.
 Bring maps and photos along to help locate your journey on the terrain.

 - Understand any regulations/restrictions that may apply, including parking.

 - Understand and respect private land boundaries

 - Anticipate the average hiking speed of group and likely food consumption Plan to accommodate the group size.
 Does it meet any specified land management regulations and fit your trip purpose?